Transaction Fee Mechanism Design: Miners, Users, and Incentive Compatibility

 Intuitively, we define a TFM to be ``OCA-proof'' if no OCA Pareto improves over a canonical on-chain outcome.
 More formally, by a {\em bidding strategy}, we mean a function $\sigma:\mathbb{R}^{+} \rightarrow \mathbb{R}^{+}$ mapping user valuations to on-chain bids.
 For a valuation profile~$\vals$, $\sigma(\vals)$ denotes the bid vector obtained by the component-wise application of~$\sigma$.
 With respect to a fixed TFM $\tfm$, a bidding strategy~$\sigma$ is {\em individually rational} if collective bidding according to~$\sigma$ guarantees nonnegative utility for all.
 Equivalently (using~\eqref{eq:userutil}), a bidding strategy is individually rational if for every on-chain history~$\history$, transactions~$T$ with valuations~$\vals$, and transaction~$t$ in $B_k=\allocs(\history,T(\sigma(\vals)))$:\footnote{Here $T(\bids)$ denotes the mempool with transactions specified by~$T$ and bids specified by~$\bids$.}

-\begin{definition}[OCA-Proof] A TFM $\tfm$ is {\em OCA-proof} if, for every on-chain history~$\history$, there exists an individually rational bidding strategy~$\sigma_{\history}$ such that, for every possible set~$T$ of outstanding transactions and valuations~$\vals$, there is no OCA under which the utility~\eqref{eq:userutil} of every transaction creator and the utility~\eqref{eq:mmutil} of the miner is strictly higher than in the outcome $B_k=\allocs(\history,M(\sigma_{\history}(\vals)))$ with on-chain bids $\sigma_{\history}(\vals)$ and no off-chain transfers. \end{definition}
+\begin{definition}[OCA-Proof] A TFM $\tfm$ is {\em OCA-proof} if, for every on-chain history~$\history$, there exists an individually rational bidding strategy~$\sigma_{\history}$ such that, for every possible set~$T$ of outstanding transactions and valuations~$\vals$, there is no OCA under which the utility~\eqref{eq:userutil} of every transaction creator and the utility~\eqref{eq:mmutil} of the miner is strictly higher than in the outcome $B_k=\allocs(\history,M(\sigma_{\history}(\vals)))$ with on-chain bids $\sigma_{\history}(\vals)$ and no off-chain transfers.\footnote{This definition subsumes and corrects the preliminary definition of OCA-proofness in~\cite{eip1559full}.} \end{definition}

 In other words, if a TFM is {\em not} OCA-proof, then there is a possible blockchain history such that, no matter what individually rational bidding strategy users use, there will be cases in which off-chain collusion collectively benefits the miner and users.